Óscar Bruzón

-Óscar Bruzón Barreras (born 29 May 1977) is a retired Spanish footballer who played as either a winger or a defensive midfielder, and currently managing Bashundhara Kings in the Bangladesh Premier League.
+Óscar Bruzón Barreras (born 29 May 1977) is a Spanish football manager and former player who is the head coach of Indian Super League club East Bengal.
+He played as either a winger or a defensive midfielder.

 Playing career

 Bruzón was born in Vigo, Galicia.
 A Colegio Apóstol alumni, he moved to CD Areosa before joining Tercera División side Gran Peña FC.
 After finishing his first and only campaign as a starter, he moved to Celta de Vigo and was assigned to the reserves also in the fourth division.

 In the summer of 1999, after only representing the first-team in friendlies, Bruzón was loaned to Segunda División B side Universidad de Las Palmas CF, achieving promotion to Segunda División at the end of the campaign.
 He made his professional debut on 3 September 2000, starting in a 0–0 away draw against Sporting de Gijón, but injuries limited his contributions during the season to just two appearances.

 On 6 July 2001, Bruzón signed a two-year deal with Pontevedra CF in the third division.
 After being an ever-present figure during his first season, he again struggled with injuries in his second, and subsequently retired in 2003.